transdigiware/blockchain/howto/ibp-console-create-app.md

 ### Step five: Invoke the smart contract
 {: #ibp-console-app-commercial-paper-step-five-invoke}

 After configuring the gateway to connect to the network managed by your console, we will edit the portion of the `issue.js` file that connects to the commercial paper smart contract.
-You need to provide the gateway the contract name and the channel on which you instantiated the smart contract.
+You need to provide the gateway the contract name and the channel where the smart contract was deployed.

 **Edit** the line below, replacing `mychannel` with your channel name.